January • March | 2 0 1 8

 While searching for info on another bitters, I came across an an unlisted Smith’s Iron Wood and Vegetable Bitters put out by George Smith in Little Cooley, Pennsylvania.
 Listed in the Annual Report of Commissioner of Patents, Patents Report 1890.
 The Great Kentucky Tonic Bourbon Bitters is listed as G99.

-From Bill Ham: The Fixmer Bonelamp Bitters (Glass Works Auctions – Auction # 124) is actually listed as B 44.5 in Bitters Bottles.
+Also from Bill Ham: The Fixmer Bonelamp Bitters (Glass Works Auctions – Auction # 124) is actually listed as B 44.5 in Bitters Bottles.
 The GWA lot write-up notes the bitters as being unlisted.

 WOW – recently found in an antique co-op in Western New York State!
 Appearing in the latest Glass Works Auction.